bemeurer/euler-function/README.md

 This is a **very** fast implementation of
 [Euler's Totient Function](https://en.wikipedia.org/wiki/Euler%27s_totient_function)
-using C++, Boost, and Primesieve.
+using C++, GMP, and Primesieve.
 Arbitrary precision functionality is still on the works, it's tricky to implement and buffer overflows are a constant nuisance .
 This drinks **heavily** from [clarsen](https://github.com/cslarsen)'s design, but aims to improve it for